tiffanybatarseh/EE282_Final_Project/Final_Project.md

 I want to annotate all of the genomes with the same software to have consistency and an up-to-date annotation that can be compared.

 I am using the software Prokka, version 1.13, to annotate the genomes.
+All of the genome fasta files were stored in a single directory.

 ```
 prokka *.fasta